eyhc1/visual-schedule-to-ics/README.md

 # Visual Schedule to ics
- Export your UW Visual Schedule to an ics file that you could import into your calendar app such as Google Calendar or Outlook
+ Export your UW Class Schedule to an ics file that you could import into your calendar app such as Google Calendar or Outlook
 ## Use
- <s>You can either run the run.bat file</s>, for the latest version, you can just directly run the .py file (on Windows machine only) or if you do not want to enter the netID and password everytime you can just edit it in the .py file and run it from there
+ <s>You can either run the run.bat file</s>, for the latest version, you can just run the sample `ClassConverter.exe` (Windows only) or if you can just edit `UWclasses_beta.py` and run it from there.
+## Requires
+- BeautifulSoup
+- requests
 ## Known Issues
- - You can't use Shadowsock or similar survices while running the program due (maybe) to SSL issues
+ - You can't use Shadowsock or similar survices while running the program due (maybe) to SSL issues (the sample program can though)
- - program will load infinitely if you run with getpass() in PyCharm as you type in your accounts
+ - program will load infinitely if you run with `getpass()` in PyCharm as you type in your passwords
  - <s>program do not work for in-person classes</s>
 ## TODO:
 - [ ] Fix Issues